-The Baal tribe involved, in addition to ritual self-mutilations, orgies, and bloody sacrifices – including child sacrifice.
+The Baal tribe was involved in ritual self-mutilations, orgies, and bloody sacrifices – including child sacrifice.
 We are talking about a genuinely demonic cult.
 Which had spread to all of Israel, so Elijah believed at one point that he was the only righteous one left, the only one not worshipping Baal.
 Those priests had their hands and consciences stained with the blood of many innocents.
-Then, in the proposed duel, Elijah in the Bible puts his life on the line.
+Then, in the proposed duel, Elijah, in the Bible, puts his life on the line.
 If he had lost, he would have been the one killed by Baal’s priests.
 Who would have had no hesitation in torturing and stabbing him?
 So the duel was fair.
 And Elijah is merely abiding by the terms agreed to by both sides.

 Elijah is the one who summoned¹ fire from Heaven.
-When he begins to pray, he immediately rains down fire from Heaven, devouring not only the sacrifice offered but also the wood, the stones, the dust, and even the water in the ditch.
+When he begins to pray, he immediately rains down fire from Heaven, devouring the sacrifice offered and the wood, the stones, the dust, and even the water in the ditch.
 The miracle leaves no room for interpretation; the fire that comes down from Heaven and consumes everything is of divine origin.

 The descent of the fire reveals the true God to the assembled crowd, which is why the servants of the idols end up stabbed by the prophet’s hand on the banks of the brook of Kishon.

 What was the chariot of fire in the Bible?